Sanja Matsuri

 From mass media consumption to mass media production…

-Now with social media, anybody can put content out there.
+Now, especially since social media, anybody can put content out there.
 This web site demonstrates it too.

 A new word and a new concept to deal with